You know, this studio gets crowded with all the groupies. Over in the corner, a huge stack of

 or she realizes it or not.

-Despite the amount of time that goes into it, redbook actually makes up less than half of the
+Despite the amount of time that goes into it, redbook actually makes up less than half of the music

-designer Greg Street’s stories and the performances of the various voice actors that we bring in.
+Greg Street’s stories and the performances of the various voice actors that we bring in.

 The general process for writing the campaign music is similar to doing the redbook.
 Since a